 Write your answer down as briefly as possible.
 When tomorrow comes, note down the outcome of the one small thing you chose to do differently.
 This – the outcome – is a vital part of experimenting.

-Making such changes is a key part of re-designing your experiments.
-It may be helpful to re-do it if you are going to get a noticeable outcome you can work with.
+Making small changes is a key part of re-designing your experiments.
+It may be helpful to repeat your actions to get a just noticeable outcome you can work with.
 If you completed the experiment, maybe you were chuffed (that’s a small victory).
 All this, and anything else you can recall about the ‘result’ is relevant information to note down.